Home Warranty for Old Homes: Coverage, Limitations & Best Options

 What happens if an old appliance breaks down under a home warranty?

-If the appliance was in working condition when your warranty started and the breakdown resulted from normal wear and tear, it should be covered, subject to your plan's coverage cap of typically $1,000 to $4,000 per appliance.
+If the appliance was in working condition when your warranty started and the breakdown resulted from normal wear and tear, it should be covered, subject to your plan's coverage cap of typically $2,000 (ShieldGold) to $4,000 (ShieldPlatinum) per appliance in 2026.
 The technician will assess the issue, and the provider will authorize repair or replacement based on a structured decision process.
 Keep in mind that older appliances may be replaced with a cash settlement based on depreciated value rather than full replacement cost.

 What are alternatives to a home warranty for an older home?

 If you can't get adequate coverage or your claims keep getting denied, there are several solid alternatives.
 A dedicated home repair savings fund gives you full flexibility without exclusions.
 Preventive maintenance contracts for key systems like HVAC can reduce the likelihood of breakdowns in the first place.
-Some homeowners also layer a basic warranty with a home warranty vs. extended warranty approach to cover gaps that neither product handles alone.
+Some homeowners also read up on how to review a sample contract before switching providers to make sure the fine print actually protects an older home.

 Compare Home Warranty Options in Ohio